-- 4.4.11 Areas or facilities for storage, mixing and loading of fertilizers and soil additives and for composting of organic materials should be constructed as far away as possible from the water source.
-These facilities should be properly maintained to minimize the risk of contamination of production areas and water sources - 4.4.12 For the storage of fertilizer materials: - Storage area must be separated from other agro-chemical products to prevent cross contamination: - The storage area should be well-ventilated and appropriately covered to protect inorganic fertilizers, such as powder, granules or liquids from sunlight, rain, humidity, and other atmospheric factors; - Storage area should be free from waste, does not constitute a breeding place for rodents, and where spillage and leakage is easily cleared away; - All inorganic fertilizers should be stored in a prescribed manner to avoid or minimize risk of contamination to water sources.
-For instance, liquid fertilizers must be bunded and proximity of water courses and flood risks, etc. should be considered; and - Fertilizers should not be stored with harvested crop or yield and plant propagation materials. - 4.4.13 The utilization of inorganic fertilizer should observe First-In First-Out practice (FIFO).
+4.4.5.1 Areas or facilities for storage, mixing and loading of fertilizers and soil additives and for composting of organic materials should be constructed as far away as possible from the water source.
+These facilities should be properly maintained to minimize the risk of contamination of production areas and water sources.

+4.4.5.2 For the storage of fertilizer materials:

+- a) Storage area must be separated from other agro-chemical products to prevent cross contamination; - b) The storage area should be well-ventilated and appropriately covered to protect inorganic fertilizers, such as powder, granules or liquids from sunlight, rain, humidity, and other atmospheric factors; - c) Storage area should be free from waste, does not constitute a breeding place for rodents, and where spillage and leakage are easily cleared away; - d) All inorganic fertilizers should be stored in a prescribed manner to avoid or minimize risk of contamination to water sources.
+For instance, liquid fertilizers must be bunded and proximity of water courses and flood risks, etc. should be considered; and - e) Fertilizers should not be stored with harvested crop or yield and plant propagation materials. - 4.4.5.3 The utilization of inorganic fertilizer should observe First-In First-Out practice (FIFO).